GroundAura/DSDifyer/docs/description-md/description_detailed.md

 1. Open xTranslator and load up the plugin that has strings you want to replace.

-2. Export the data as XML to `{install_path}\input`.
+2. Export the data as XML to '`{install_path}\input`'.

 3. Repeat steps 1-2 for each plugin that has strings you want to replace.
 You can then close xTranslator.

-4. Open the `DSDifyer` folder in VS Code.
+4. Open the '`DSDifyer`' folder in VS Code.

-5. Press `Ctrl + Shift + P` to open the Command Pallete.
-Type to filter for and select `Python: Select Interpreter`.
-Select one of the options that says something like `Python 3.12.2 64-bit`.
+5. Press '`Ctrl + Shift + P`' to open the Command Pallete.
+Type to filter for and select '`Python: Select Interpreter`'.
+Select one of the options that says something like '`Python 3.12.2 64-bit`'.
 This should only need to be done once per workspace.

-6. Open `xTranslator-to-DSD.ini` and change any settings if you want.
+6. Open '`xTranslator-to-DSD.ini`' and change any settings if you want.

-7. Press `Ctrl + Shift + B` to open the Build Task Runner.
-Select `Compile DSD from xTranslator output`.
+7. Press '`Ctrl + Shift + B`' to open the Build Task Runner.
+Select '`Compile DSD from xTranslator output`'.

 8. Wait until the Python script finishes running.

-9. Go to `{install_path}\output` to find your DSD files.
+9. Go to '`{install_path}\output`' to find your DSD files.

 ## \[font=Verdana\]**Generate Folders**\[/font\]

 Gets names of plugins from a MO2 `plugins.txt` file or by searching folders for `.esp`/`.esm`/`.esl` files, then creates folders for DSD from that list of plugin names.
 Should work for any version of DSD and may even have more general uses.

-1. Open the `DSDifyer` folder in VS Code.
+1. Open the '`DSDifyer`' folder in VS Code.

-2. Press `Ctrl + Shift + P` to open the Command Pallete.
-Type to filter for and select `Python: Select Interpreter`.
-Select one of the options that says something like `Python 3.12.2 64-bit`.
+2. Press '`Ctrl + Shift + P`' to open the Command Pallete.
+Type to filter for and select '`Python: Select Interpreter`'.
+Select one of the options that says something like '`Python 3.12.2 64-bit`'.
 This should only need to be done once per workspace.

-3. Open `Generate-Folders.ini` and change any settings if you want.
+3. Open '`Generate-Folders.ini`' and change any settings if you want.

-4. Press `Ctrl + Shift + B` to open the Build Task Runner.
-Select `Generate Folders from plugin list`.
+4. Press '`Ctrl + Shift + B`' to open the Build Task Runner.
+Select '`Generate Folders from plugin list`'.

 5. Wait until the Python script finishes running.

-6. Go to `{install_path}\output` to find your DSD folders.
+6. Go to '`{install_path}\output`' to find your DSD folders.

 ## \[center\]![Recommendations](https://raw.githubusercontent.com/GroundAura/Auras-Resources/main/Images/Banners/Skyrim-1/Recommendations.png)\[/center\]